Eatonville, Toronto: History

 Farmhand working on the Eaton farm in 1922.

 Eatonville began as a 400 acre farm owned by Peter Shaver at the end of the 19th century.
 The farm was one of two purchased by the Eaton's department store in the 1890s (the other was in Georgetown, Ontario) to provide a reliable supply of milk for the store's lunchroom and drug store lunch counter.
 Eaton's donated a parcel of the farm land to the local elementary school, which was named "Eatonville School" in honour of its benefactor.
 The name of the school led to the area becoming known by the Eatonville name.

 The Eaton Farm supplied milk, poultry and vegetables to Eaton's until the 1950s, when it was sold and subdivided for residential development.

 Today, Eatonville is the home of the Etobicoke Civic Centre, which used to be the city hall of the former City of Etobicoke.
 The community is also home to the Eatonville branch of the Toronto Public Library, which was reconstructed in 2003.
-The Shaver homestead has been preserved, and was relocated to the West Mall; it now serves as a local historic museum.
+The Applewood Shaver House has been preserved, and was relocated to the West Mall adjacent to Broadacres Park; it now serves as a local historic museum and public event centre. which includes a much-admired Summer Concert Series.

-The area used to have a second mall, just a short walk from Cloverdale.
-Honeydale Mall is now being redeveloped.
+The area used to have a second shopping mall, just a short walk from Cloverdale.
+Honeydale Mall is awaiting redevelopment.